oceantime/mFrame/docs/Guide_Setup_Weex.md

 pod 'WeexPluginLoader'
 ```

-`WeexPluginLoader` would dynamic register Weex `Module` and `Component` of GCanvas, so we do not need to register manually.
+`WeexPluginLoader` would dynamic register Weex `Module` and `Component` of WmCanvas, so we do not need to register manually.